-Despite the success of routine immunization programmes worldwide, national vaccine supply chains are now strained to effectively manage the surge of new vaccine introductions, adapt to the needs of new delivery strategies, or benefit from new technological advances in cold chain equipment to increase their efficiency and effectiveness.
-The mounting pressures to increase performance are pushing the limits of what can be achieved.
+Despite the success of routine immunization programmes, national vaccine supply chains are now strained to effectively manage the surge of new vaccine introductions, adapt to the needs of new delivery strategies, or benefit from new technological advances in cold chain equipment to increase their efficiency and effectiveness.
+Pressure to increase performance is pushing the limits of what can be achieved.
 It is for this reason that WHO has prioritized this area of work as a key building block of the Global Vaccine Action Plan (GVAP).

 This site contains information on the following topics related to immunization supply chain and logistics systems.